qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   .. note:: Sometimes, you need more than a single field to uniquely identify features in a layer.
-Creating a relation with such a layer requires a **composite key**, ie more than a single pair of referencing/referenced fields.
-Use the |signPlus| :sup:`Add fields to pair` button to add as many pairs as necessary.
+Creating a relation with such a layer requires a **composite key**, ie more than a single pair of matching fields.
+Use the |signPlus| :sup:`Add new field pair as part of a composite foreign key` button to add as many pairs as necessary.

 * **Id** will be used for internal purposes and has to be unique.
 You may need it to build :ref:`custom forms <customize_form>`.
 If